basedlsg/Orange-ID-Template/AI_INSTRUCTIONS.md

 Users are encouraged to provide comprehensive prompts that describe their entire application.
 These may include:
 - The application/game they want to build (e.g., quiz game, task manager)
 - Specific features they want to implement
-- Database preferences (SQLite for free users, PostgreSQL for paid)
 - UI/UX requirements and changes to the default design
 - Admin dashboard extensions or modifications